How to use dowels to make wooden joints?

 Measure and mark out the locations where your dowel holes will go on your centre line.
 Drill holes at these points.

-For more guidance on choosing a depth for your holes, see:.
+For more guidance on choosing a depth for your holes, see: How to drill holes to an accurate depth.

 Edge to edge joints will be strongest with roughly half of the dowel in each part of the joint.